Mashin Sentai Kiramager: Yodonna series

 Yodonna is a web-exclusive series from Toei Tokusatsu Fan Club that focuses on the villain Yodonna.
 Nashiko Momotsuki, Mizuki Saiba, Rio Komiya, and Rui Kihara return to perform their roles from the main series.
-The events of the web-exclusive series take place after the final episode of the series and sees Yodonna possessing the Kiramagers' ally Mizuki Kakihara in an attempt to revive herself.
+The events of the web-exclusive series take place after the final episode of the series and see Yodonna possessing the Kiramagers' ally Mizuki Kakihara in an attempt to revive herself.